cosmir17/core-scala-project/README.md

+# Scala 3.4.0 Repository

 ![Build Status](https://codebuild.eu-west-1.amazonaws.com/badges?uuid=eyJlbmNyeXB0ZWREYXRhIjoiVmJyME1kd2o2eTN0QUNQbEs2YVZ5aVlZam4zNGRXMC9SSUNyT1o1ajR2MW5XK2ozc25VcXQ2SFVXdFg1Yzg3aWNQMG1uNGFlK01mS0FFOE9kUk81M2owPSIsIml2UGFyYW1ldGVyU3BlYyI6IkdsRVA2Yk4wK0NoR1BhNGIiLCJtYXRlcmlhbFNldFNlcmlhbCI6MX0%3D&branch=master)

-Scala 3.4.0

-This repository contains five interview assignments.
-There are test codes for every component.
+This repository contains a collection of Scala 3.4.0 projects, including five interview assignments and Scala 3 Coding Gym materials that I created during my time at previous companies.

+## Interview Assignments

+Each interview assignment includes a set of test codes to verify the functionality of the implemented components.

+### 1. Binary Adder

-1) binary adder, it adds one to a sequence of binary numbers representing one binary number (1010 => 1011, 1110 => 1111, 111 => 1000, etc)
+The Binary Adder component adds one to a sequence of binary numbers representing a single binary number.
+For example:
+- `1010` => `1011`
+- `1110` => `1111`
+- `111` => `1000`

+### 2. Order Book

-2) order book, Since it was an interview assignment, I would like not to describe what the business logic is.
-There are test cases describing logic for each class.
-The central core algorithm is complex as this business requirement was in a new domain (I never worked on order book previously). **Cucumber tests have been temporarily disabled.
-The original text file required for these tests is missing.
-It was likely meant to be supplied as part of the examination process.
+*Since this was an interview assignment, I would prefer not to disclose the specific business logic.
+However, test cases are provided to describe the logic for each class.
+The core algorithm is complex, as the business requirement was in a new domain that I had not previously worked on.*

-3) cashier
+**Please note that the Cucumber tests for this component have been temporarily disabled due to the absence of the original text file required for these tests.
+It was likely meant to be supplied as part of the examination process.*

+### 3. Cashier

+The Cashier component simulates a cashier system with various functionalities.

+### 4. Supermarket

-4) supermarket, the program should work out the total price (with promotions applied) for a given list of items
+The Supermarket component calculates the total price (with promotions applied) for a given list of items.

+### 5. Transaction

-5) transaction, when there is a transaction or a list of transactions, the program should yield a result of validating them.
+The Transaction component validates a single transaction or a list of transactions and yields the validation result.

+## Scala 3 Coding Gym Materials

+The repository also includes a set of Scala 3 Coding Gym materials covering various Scala 3 features and concepts.
+These materials were prepared for my colleagues to learn and practice Scala 3 programming techniques and best practices.
+The topics covered include:

+- Call-by-Name Demonstration
+- Context Functions
+- Dependent Function Types
+- Deriving
+- Effect Error Handling
+- Effect Technics
+- Inline Examples
+- Intersection and Union Types
+- Open Classes
+- Upper Bounds
+- Covariance, Contravariance, and Invariance

+Feel free to explore the code and materials in this repository.

+Happy coding with Scala 3.4.0!